〔Community involvement and development〕Together with the Community

 We would like to express our deepest sympathies to those affected by the Great East Japan Earthquake and pray for the earliest possible restoration of the affected areas.
 The KOSÉ Group will continue to extend its support to the Tohoku region.

 Supporting Fukushima and Tohoku District through the “Fukushima Sakura Project”

 Since 2013, KOSÉ is actively participating in the [Fukushima Sakura Project] as part of a reconstruction support for the affected areas of the Great East Japan Earthquake.
 On March 11, 2016, the 5th year memorial of the earthquake, we donated a new species of cherry tree we cultivated as part of our unique cosmetics campaign, to Irifune Elementary School in Chiba prefecture.
 It was the first donation presented outside Fukushima.
-Little by little, the cherry blossoms and smiles are flourishing.
+As we plant trees every year, the cherry blossoms and smiles are flourishing little by little.

 Fukushima Sakura (Cherry) Project

 After the Great East Japan Earthquake left large scars on the devastated areas, the restoration for the affected areas proceeds steadily as time goes by.
 But because of the delays in restoration due to the accident at the nuclear power plant in Fukushima, the place continues to be in need of support.
 Be it directly or indirectly.

 [Fukushima Sakura Project] was launched in 2013 in order to remind us of the day when Fukushima was destroyed.
 It is a project for promoting publicity to bring about an opportunity to support Fukushima and the Tohoku district through the symbolic act of spreading the new species of cherry and delivering them from Fukushima to other countries through the participating companies (cosponsors).

 The new species of cherry is distributed by each participating company through various methods to encourage people to create an environment where children can live with peace and security in the future.